 Border Hiking, envisaged as a conservation-oriented trek, covers undulating terrains and altitudes ranging from 900m to 1300m.
 The trek starts at 8 o’ clock in the morning and ends in the evening.
 The trekking route is through the habitats of elephant, sloth bear, gaur, birds and butterflies.
 Guides and armed forest guards will accompany the group.
 There is restriction in the number of participants.
 Bamboo Rafting

-Rafting along the Periyar River is a memorable experience for travellers.
-The Eco-tourism Committee offers rafting on rustic bamboo rafts.
-The rafting is through one of the most scenic courses of the river.
-The experience is made all the more thrilling when one catches a glimpse of wild animals on the banks.
+Rafting along the Periyar River would be a memorable experience for travellers.
+The Eco-tourism Committee offers rafting on bamboo craft.
+The rafting is through one of the scenic courses of the river and spotting of wild animals on the banks makes the travel thrilling.
 A small trek is also part of the programme.
+Jungle Patrol

-The jungle patrol is a programme for travellers to join the night patrolling in the sanctuary to help protect tigers.
+Want to do your bit to save the tiger kingdom?
+Then, this programme is for you.
+The jungle patrol is a programme for travellers to join the night patrolling in the sanctuary.
 An armed forest guard and two protection watchers are part of a team and travellers in small groups are allowed to join them.
-This adventurous programme is not for the faint-hearted.
+Tribal Heritage

 Tribal Heritage introduces to you an indigenous community which had been living in the inner forests of Periyar from time immemorial.
 The tribal community is called Mannan and it made its living from hunting, fishing and agriculture.
 Members of the community still live inside the sanctuary in a settlement and a heritage museum has been set up in the settlement.
 The museum has various artefacts related to the history and culture of the community.
+The weapons, vessels, medicinal plants, bamboo craft and dresses on display at the museum are interesting pointers to the rich past of the ‘sons of the soil’.
 A trained member of the tribal community will be your guide.
+Jungle Inn